dotnet-websharper/docs/v4.x/fsharp/ui.md

     ] [ text "Click me!" ]
 ```

+In addition to the standard HTML events, `on.afterRender` is a special handler that is called by WebSharper after inserting the element into the DOM.

 ### HTML on the client

 To insert a Doc into the document on the client side, use the `Doc.Run*` family of functions from the module [`WebSharper.UI.Client`](/api/v4.1/WebSharper.UI.Client).
 Each of these functions has two variants: one directly taking a DOM [`Element`](/api/v4.1/WebSharper.JavaScript.Dom.Element) or [`Node`](/api/v4.1/WebSharper.JavaScript.Dom.Node), and the other suffixed with `ById` taking the id of an element as a string.